Dominic Mafham: Theatre and other work

-In spring 2015 Mafham played Antonio in The Merchant of Venice at Shakespeare's Globe Theatre.
+In spring 2015, Mafham played Antonio in The Merchant of Venice at Shakespeare's Globe Theatre.
 Jonathan Pryce played Shylock.
 The production was revived for a major tour in 2016, visiting New York, Washington and Chicago in the U.S. and several cities in China before returning to Shakespeare's Globe in October and culminating in a run in Venice at the Teatro Goldoni.
 The production received rave reviews.

-In autumn 2017 Mafham appeared in King Lear (as Albany), at the Chichester Festival Theatre.
+In autumn 2017, Mafham appeared in King Lear (as Albany), at the Chichester Festival Theatre.
 Ian McKellen played Lear and featured Sinéad Cusack as a female Kent.
 The production transferred to the West End in 2018.

-In October 2011 Mafham took part in the new Bush Theatre's inaugural event Sixty-Six Books, in a two-handed play by Jack Thorne based on the Book of Daniel.
+In October 2011, Mafham took part in the new Bush Theatre's inaugural event Sixty-Six Books, in a two-handed play by Jack Thorne based on the Book of Daniel.
 The play's title was James Oliver and he starred opposite Miranda Raison.

 Mafham appeared as a celebrity chef in the television series The Restaurant.
 His menu earned four out of five stars.

 In February 2010, Mafham guest-presented The Afternoon Show, RTÉ television's flagship daytime show.

 Mafham has been the voice of the World Vision UK television campaign for several years, and is a widely used voice-over artist.
 He has recorded several books for Audible.

-On 6 June 2014 Mafham took part in the BBC Radio 2 D Day 70th-anniversary concert at the Royal Albert Hall.
+On 6 June 2014, Mafham took part in the BBC Radio 2 D Day 70th-anniversary concert at the Royal Albert Hall.
 The concert was broadcast live on Radio 2 and at over 150 cinemas across the UK.
 The event was presented by Dermot O'Leary, Jeremy Vine and Louise Minchin.
 Sir Patrick Stewart read Churchill.

 Mafham appeared in the play Linda, written by Penelope Skinner and directed by Michael Longhurst, which opened on 26 November 2015 at the Royal Court Theatre in London.
 He played Neil, the husband of Linda, played by Noma Dumezweni who replaced Kim Cattrall after she left the production in the final week of rehearsals, citing "doctor's orders".

+In September 2023, Mafham appeared in the first major revival of the Polly Stenham play That Face at the Orange Tree theatre, Richmond, London.
+The play’s cast included Niamh Cusack, Ruby Stokes, and Kasper Hilton-Hille.
+The production received rave reviews.